SoftInstigate/restheart-website/docs/get-up-and-running.md

 {: toc}

-## 1. Quickstart - run it with Vagrant ##
+## 1. Quick-start - run it with Vagrant ##
 {: .post}

 If you don't want to install and run all the components manually on your host, there is a handy [Vagrant box](https://github.com/SoftInstigate/restheart-ansible) available for creating a complete virtual development environment, using a Ubuntu 14.04 image with JDK 8, MongoDB 2.6 and the latest RESTHeart server.
 You can then skip section 2 to 6 and jump directly to section 7, in case you want to know how to change the default security settings.

 > Vagrant is recommended as it makes your first contact with RESTHeart a lot simpler.

-Othwerwise, please follow the next sections for a full local installation.
+Otherwise, please follow the next sections for a full local installation.

 ## 2. Run it on your host - what you need ##
 {: .post}